 (click to see it on Kindle)

-When you honor someone’s boundaries, you are giving them the highest respect that you can give to another person.
-You are letting them know, overtly as well as subtly, that you value them and that you do not intend harm to them.
-This is crucial to healing.
+When you honor someone’s boundaries, you’re giving them the highest respect that you can give to another person.
+You’re letting them know, overtly as well as subtly, that you value them and that you do not intend harm to them.
+This is crucial to healing and to communication.

 What are boundaries?